AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Paragon.md

 ### Recovery Meditation

 Starting at 2nd level, you have learned to regain some of your magical energy through meditation.
-Once per day, you may mediate during a short rest in order to get back a magical resource of your paragon spellcasting, lower or equivalent to that of a spell of half your paragon level.
+Once per day, you may meditate during a short rest in order to get back a magical resource of your paragon spellcasting, lower or equivalent to that of a spell of half your paragon level.
 For example, a 3rd-level arcane paragon would get a used resonance of up to 2nd-level, while an auramantic paragon of the same level would get back up to 3 used mana.
 This feature cannot recover unspent resources.

 ### Call of Protection